dataverbinders/statline-bq/README.md

 statline-bq can be used via a command line, or imported as a library.

 #### CLI
-Once the library is installed and configured:
+Once the library is installed and configured, you can either used `poetry run`:

 1. From your terminal, navigate to "my_path_to_library/statline-bq/statline_bq/"
 2. run `poetry run statline-bq`
 3. That's it!

+Or spawn a shell:

+1. From your terminal, navigate to "my_path_to_library/statline-bq/statline_bq/"
+2. run `poetry shell`
+3. run `statline-bq --help` for info

 #### In a python script